-- Emergency contraceptive pills (ECPs) are sometimes called "morning after" pills or postcoital contraceptives.
+- ECPs are sometimes called “morning after” pills or postcoital contraceptives.

 - Work primarily by preventing or delaying the release of eggs from the ovaries (ovulation).
-They do not work if a woman is already pregnant (see Question 1).
+They do not work if a woman is already pregnant.

-- A special ECP product with levonorgestrel only, or estrogen and levonorgestrel combined, or ulipristal acetate
+- A special ECP product with levonorgestrel only, or ulipristal acetate (UPA)

 - Progestin-only pills with levonorgestrel or norgestrel